YaleSTC/reservations/managing-blackouts.md

 *Reservations* implements two kinds of blackouts: **one-off** and **recurring**.
 You would use one-off blackouts for Independence Day, and recurring blackouts for weekends.

 It allows either kind of blackout to be *notice-only*.
-This means that when a user attempts to create a reservation that either begins or ends on one a day of notice-only blackout, they are served a notice.
+This means that when a user attempts to create a reservation that either begins or ends on a day of notice-only blackout, they are served a notice.
 This is useful, for example, if your office closes earlier than usual on some day.

 ## Managing Blackouts